Why use it for Chronic Inflammatory Response Syndrome (CIRS) due to biotoxin damage?

 Bile acids are made in the liver cells, from cholesterol.
 CYP7A1 regulates the rate-limiting step in the bile biosyntheitc pathway.
 The bile acids are secreted into the gallbladder via the bile acid exporter pump (BSEP)(for storage and concentration).
 During normal digestion, bile, with the bile acids included is secreted from the liver and gall bladder into the intestines.
 Most of the bile acids are usually re-absorbed in the part of the intestines called the terminal ileum, via the apical sodium-dependent bile acid transporter (ASBT).
 They are transported back to the liver in the portal blood to be re-excreted into the bile again.
 The movement of the bile from the liver into the intestines and its return back to the liver is called the enterohepatic circulation.
 Biotoxins bound to the bile acids in the bile are re-circulated back to the liver with the bile acids.
 If the bile acid/biotoxin mix becomes bound by a bile acid sequestrant such as Cholestyramine while still in the intestines, the mix is not able to be reabsorbed by the intestines.

 You might wonder why can’t the mycotoxin/bile acid/cholestyramine mix be re-absorbed.
 Cholestyramine is not able to be absorbed by the intestines, so anything attached to cholestyramine is not going to be absorbed, even if it usually would get re-absorbed.
 Since Cholestyramine is strongly bound to the the bile acids and they are bound to the mycotoxins, the whole lot is lost in the feces.
+Remember, additionally some types of toxins will bind directly to the Cholestyramine also.

 What else has been used to bind biotoxins?